espocrm/documentation/docs/extensions/google-integration/calendar.md

 Features:

-* The ability to monitor multiple calendars
+* The ability to monitor multiple calendars.
-* Syncing since specified date
+* Syncing since specified date.
-* Syncing attendees
+* Syncing attendees.
-* The ability to choose what event types to sync
+* The ability to choose what event types to sync.
-* Private events are not synced
+* Private events are not synced.

 ## Setting-up for users